instructure/instructure-ui/packages/__examples__/README.md

 Then to generate the Sketch assets:

-1. Run `yarn start:examples` to spin up the examples app on [localhost:9001](http://localhost:9001)
+1. Run `yarn start-examples` to spin up the examples app on [localhost:9001](http://localhost:9001)
-1. Run `yarn generate:sketch` to generate a `stories.asketch.json` file.
+1. Run `yarn generate-sketch` to generate a `stories.asketch.json` file.
 1. Once in Sketch, open the "Plugins" menu, select "From _Almost_ Sketch to Sketch", and select the `packages/__examples__/stories.asketch.json` file.